ASK A COACH

 As a runner I wanted to ignore the injury, but the coach in me knew I had to address the issue right away.

 I started a stretching and icing regimen that week.
-I took days off, wore compression gear, wrapped my foot in KT tape, rolled daily, and took ibuprofen for pain.
+I took days off, wore compression gear, rolled daily, and took ibuprofen for pain.
 The week before the race I felt better, but not 100%.

 Although I felt unsure about how I would perform, I had gone too far to turn back.

 Finally, after months of preparation, the day of my first 50 mile race arrived.

 I did my best to stay relaxed as I warmed up in the darkness before sunrise.
 I told myself to just run and stay committed to the task at hand.
 I knew it would be difficult, but reminded myself that that was one of the reasons I signed up.